LawleyFall2017/230-fall2017/projects/project2.md

 ## Submission and Due Date
 The site must be placed in a portfolio directory inside of your igme230 directory (`http://people.rit.edu/youruserid/igme230/portfolio/`), and you should add two links to your project 1 page: one for the portfolio itself, and one directly to the notes.html page.

-The completed site is due at 11:59pm on Saturday, March 18th.
+The completed site is due at 11:59pm on Sunday, October 15.
 The page should appear properly at the URL specified above by that time.
 You do not need to send me email or post anything to myCourses.